Top James Braid golf courses

-Do you know what Thorpeness, St Enodoc and The Kings Course at Gleneagles all have in common?
-They were designed by the legendary, 5 times Open Championship winner James Braid.
+Do you know what Pennard, Carnoustie and The Kings Course at Gleneagles all have in common?
+They were designed by the legendary, 5 time Open Championship winner James Braid.
 Find out more about his proud work here.

 James Braid, who would redesign the layout after it was almost totally destroyed during the First World War, considered Royal Cinque Ports to be the finest course in England.
 A century later and that claim is still not too far off the mark.

 Host to two Open Championships, in 1909 and 1920, the links has hosted a number of prestigious championships over the years, most recently the Amateur Championship in 2013.

 The course is an absolute brute, with the final seven holes playing directly into the prevailing wind.
 Awkward stances, pot bunkers and narrow fairways lined with wild dune grass only exacerbate the challenge.
 Regardless of how well you navigate the challenge, Royal Cinque Ports is a course that will have you coming back for more time and time again.